![]() |

 AGENCY NOTE: Applications involving Agency evaluation of a sealed source or device containing radioactive material shall be in accordance with the requirements of this Section.

 2) Applications for initial issuance, amendment and renewal of specific licenses shall be in the format prescribed by the Agency.
 Each application filed shall be complete with all requested information submitted, including all applicable attachments.
-The Agency may at any time after the filing of the original application, and before the expiration or termination of the license, require further statements from the applicant or licensee to enable the Agency to determine whether the application should be granted or denied or whether an existing license should be modified or revoked in accordance with Section 330.500 of this Part.
+The Agency may at any time after the filing of the original application, and before the expiration or termination of the license, require further statements from the applicant or licensee to enable the Agency to determine whether the application should be granted or denied or whether an existing license should be modified or revoked in accordance with Section 330.500.

 3) Each application shall include all information required by this Part and any other Parts of 32 Ill.
 Adm.
 Code: Chapter II, Subchapters b and d, applicable to the requested authorizations.